AlabhyaVaibhav/alex_context_nlg_dataset/README.md

 You will then interactively accept or reject each CF user's response (Y/N) and optionally also assess  whether it contains lexical and/or syntactic entrainment (L/S, separated by space).
-You may also postedit  response (just append the postedit text after your accepting judgment, separated by two spaces).
+You may also postedit responses (just append the postedit text after your accepting judgment, separated by two spaces).

 After your check is done, you might want to resubmit the unsuccessful replies to CF in order to get